leedrum/leedrum.github.io/faceit-exts.markdown

 - [Firefox](https://addons.mozilla.org/en-US/firefox/addon/faceit-exts/) <img valign="middle" src="https://img.shields.io/amo/v/faceit-exts?label=%20"> <img valign="middle" src="https://img.shields.io/amo/users/faceit-exts"> <img valign="middle" src="https://img.shields.io/amo/rating/faceit-exts">

-Faceit Exts inspried from Faceit Enhancer. [@timche\_](https://github.com/timche) haven't maintained it for a long time.
+Faceit Exts inspried from Faceit Enhancer. [@timche\_](https://github.com/timche) has't maintained it for a long time.
 So have many bugs, and features that need to fix/add.
-I tried to fix it temporarily but so hard to push the extension files to everyone so I tried to code a new extension and publish it to the chrome store and Firefox Addon to make you guys be able to update the extension directly.
+I tried to fix it temporarily but so hard to push the extension files to everyone then I code a new extension and publish it to the Chrome store and Firefox Addon to make you guys able to update the extension directly.

 ## Features